-Autographs Some of our guest celebrities will autograph for you.
+Autographs Sometimes we have guest celebrities, they will autograph for you.
 You just have to ask, nicely.

 Badges and other Convention Identifiers Badges and other convention identifiers are required to be on your person and in plain sight at all times.
 If any of these things are lost you will be required to leave the convention or re-purchase at the current prices.

 Celebrity Contact For the comfort of our guest celebrities DO NOT ask a celebrity walking in the convention hallways or participating in dinners, dances, entertainments or panels to stop for a photograph or autograph.
 We want the celebrities we bring to the convention to feel comfortable interacting with you.
 So, we require that you behave as you would in our home - with dignity and friendliness.
 If you do not cooperate with this particular policy your badge will be withdrawn and you will be asked to leave the property.

 Crew and Staff Those who run Nauticon are hired by the Fantastic Gatherings Corporation.
 When they are on duty they are doing a specific job that makes this convention great.
 When they are off duty they are badge holders and have the same rights and responsibilities of all other badge holders: Have Fun, and Don't be Stupid.